Elk: Migration

 As is true for many species of deer, especially those in mountainous regions, elk migrate into areas of higher altitude in the spring, following the retreating snows, and the opposite direction in the fall.
 Hunting pressure impacts migration and movement.
 During the winter, they favor wooded areas for the greater availability of food to eat.
 Elk do not appear to benefit from thermal cover.
 The Greater Yellowstone Ecosystem elk herds comprise as many as 40,000 individuals.
 During the spring and fall, they take part in the longest elk migration in the continental U.S., traveling as much as 168 mi between summer and winter ranges.
 The Teton herd consists of between 9,000 and 13,000 elk and they spend winters on the National Elk Refuge, having migrated south from the southern portions of Yellowstone National Park and west from the Shoshone and Bridger–Teton National Forests.

 Diet

 Elk are ruminants and therefore have four-chambered stomachs.
 Unlike white-tailed deer and moose, which are chiefly browsers, elk are similar to cattle in that they are primarily grazers.
 But like other deer, they also browse.
 Elk have a tendency to do most of their feeding in the mornings and evenings, seeking sheltered areas in between feedings to digest.
-Their diets vary somewhat depending on the season, with native grasses being a year-round supplement, tree bark being consumed in winter, and forbs and tree sprouts during the summer.
+Their diets vary somewhat depending on the season, with native grasses being a year-round supplement, tree bark (e.g. cedar, wintergreen, eastern hemlock, sumac, jack pine, red maple, staghorn, and basswood) being consumed in winter, and sedges, forbs, and tree sprouts during the summer.
+Favorites of the elk include dandelions, aster, hawkweed, violets, clover, and the occasional mushroom.
 Elk consume an average of 9.1 kg of vegetation daily.
 Particularly fond of aspen sprouts which rise in the spring, elk have had some impact on aspen groves which have been declining in some regions where elk exist.
 Range and wildlife managers conduct surveys of elk pellet groups to monitor populations and resource use.

+Research in the Greater Yellowstone Ecosystem has found that supplemental feeding of concentrated alfalfa pellets leads to significant alterations in the elks' microbiome.
+The elk gut microbiome is typically characterized by a diverse community of bacteria specialized in breaking down complex plant fibers and cellulose, whereas the supplementally fed gut microbiome may have less fiber-digesting bacteria.
+Therefore, transitioning from natural foraging to concentrated alfalfa pellets can cause changes in the gut microbiome that might affect the elk's ability to efficiently digest their natural diet or could potentially lead to imbalances that affect overall health.